rahulcode751/Hotel-Booking-System-Zopsmart-mini-project-/README.md

 ## Functions :
 * **Add Booking Details**: This API is basically used for adding booking details, i.e., customer level details, date for booking, and price for rooms.
 * **Get Booking Details By ID**: This API is basically used for extracting the booking details of hotel rooms based on a unique ID issued for each booking.
+* **Get All Booking Details**: This API is basically used for extracting all booking details of hotel rooms.
 * **Update Booking Entry Detail By ID**: This API is basically used for updating the booking details, i.e., the customer-level details or the details related to room number, price, and date.
 * **Delete booking entry details.
 By ID**: This API is basically used to delete the booking details, or, in simple words, to say that the customer has checked out of the hotel.